-The doctoral program in Microbiology, Immunology and Infection is based in the Department of Microbiology & Immunology and is one of the specialized research and training areas within the Basic Cell and Molecular Biology Division of the Coordinated Doctoral Program in Basic Sciences at CUMC.
+The doctoral program in Microbiology, Immunology and Infection is based in the Department of Microbiology & Immunology and is one of the specialized research and training areas within the Integrated Program in Cellular, Molecular and Biomedical Studies of the Coordinated Doctoral Program in Biomedical Sciences at Columbia University Medical Center.

 Applicants to the doctoral program in Microbiology, Immunology and Infection should have a bachelor's degree or equivalent, an advanced knowledge of biology, and a basic knowledge of chemistry, physics and mathematics.
 Research experience is regarded very favorably.
 Recent scores for the Graduate Record Examination (verbal, quantitative and analytical) are required for admission, and it is recommended, but not essential, that an advanced GRE test be taken in biology, biochemistry and molecular biology, or chemistry.
 Foreign applicants must demonstrate proficiency in English by taking the test of English as a Foreign Language (TOEFL).
 The department does not impose any cap on accepting foreign applicants.
 If accepted, they are fully funded by the program.
 Having their own fellowship is welcomed, but is not a criterion by which their application is evaluated.

 You should apply for admission online to the doctoral program in Microbiology, Immunology and Infection of the Columbia University Graduate School of Arts and Sciences at the College of Physicians and Surgeons.
-All application procedures are available on the Graduate School of Arts and Sciences application guidelines website, including application deadlines.
-If you have questions specific to the Microbiology, Immunology and Infection doctoral program, you may contact our Director of Graduate Admissions, David Fidock, by email at firstname.lastname@example.org.
+When applying to a program of study, select the term you are applying for, Doctor of Philosophy (Ph.D.) as the degree, Integrated Program in Cellular, Molecular and Biomedical Studies as the program, and Microbiology, Immunology and Infection as the specialization.
+Further details on the application procedures are available on the Graduate School of Arts and Sciences application guidelines website, including application deadlines.
+If you have questions specific to the Microbiology, Immunology and Infection doctoral program, you may contact our Admissions Committee by email at email@example.com.
+Our Director of Graduate Studies is Dr. Lorraine Symington.
 If you have questions about your online application, contact the Office of Graduate Affairs at 212-305-8058 (phone), 212-305-1031 (fax) or by email at BiomedicalSciences@columbia.edu.

 GRE and TOEFL scores should be sent directly from the testing service.